Opening Times 2026

 Here's what you can expect.....

-Please take a look at the plant catalogue and send us your order via the plant order form.
+You can still buy plants from our plant nursery.
+Please take a look at the plant catalogue and send us your order via the plant order form and arrange a suitable time to come and collect them.

 We love sharing the garden with visitors, but please note our opening times are 1:00pm to 5:00pm on the days shown on the calendar.